SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 The procedure of accepting devices is same as described by [registration in optional security policy using security token](#registration-in-optional-security-policy-using-security-token)

-Any device connected to platform which is not using security token will be blocked and there is no possibility in this mode to complete registration for such devices.
+Any device registering to platform without usage of security token will be blocked and there is no possibility in this mode to complete registration for such devices.

 On image below one device being registered by providing correct security token and two other devices were blocked without ever reaching **PENDING ACCEPTANCE** state.